USAA: History

-Target market
+Membership requirements

 USAA's mission statement indicates its focus to serve its niche market, which consists of members of the U.S. military and their immediate families.
 To that end, the association has always marketed directly to members of the U.S. military.
 USAA membership is offered to officers and enlisted personnel, including those on active duty, those in the National Guard and Reserve, Officer candidates in commissioning programs (Academy, ROTC, OCS/OTS) and all those who have served in the aforementioned categories and who have retired or have been discharged honorably.

 Historically, only U.S. military officers (among certain other federally sworn officers) were eligible to join USAA, with descendants of USAA members able to purchase insurance from USAA-CIC.
 It did not matter if one was an active duty or retired officer; one could join at any time.
 In 1973, membership was opened to members of the National Guard and Reserves, and in 1996, eligibility was expanded to enlisted members of the armed services.
 As the number of persons who have served on active duty in an enlisted status in the U.S. Armed Forces is quite large, USAA chose to limit the establishment of eligibility to those who were currently on active duty or who had recently separated.
 The same time limit on establishment of eligibility was then applied to military officers.
 In 2008, USAA expanded membership eligibility to all military personnel and retirees, and all veterans who separated after 1996.
 For a short time, USAA also offered enrollment for federal law enforcement.

 In November 2009, USAA expanded eligibility requirements to offer coverage to anyone who has ever served honorably in the US Military.

-As of 2022, USAA has also extended membership to those who have a general discharge from the military.
+In 2022, USAA extended membership to those who have a general discharge from the military.

 USAA also includes current and former employees from the following federal agencies: